 - Best for: Vertical water supply pipes from floors or cabinets

 Straight stop valves are typically found when the water supply pipe comes up from below the floor or cabinet.
 The fixture supply tube connects to the top of the valve in the same line as the supply pipe.
 The handle of a straight stop is located in the middle of the valve body, between the inlet and outlet ports.
 These valves are often made of chrome-plated brass for durability and are very affordable at most hardware stores.

 02 of 09

 Angle stop valves are normally used when the water line comes out from the wall and the outlet side of the valve will be perpendicular to the inlet side.
-The handle of an angle stop valve will be parallel to the wall and usually faces the front for easy access.
+The handle of an angle stop valve is parallel to the wall and usually faces the front for easy access.
 Angle stop valves are typically made of copper or chrome-plated brass and are more durable than CPVC over time.
 These valves have similar prices to straight shutoff valves.

 03 of 09

 - Best for: Kitchen sinks with multiple plumbing needs